Global Communications and Computing

 This only works well if the user you want to transfer was the first user set up on the other machine and the same user name and password is used on the new machine as it creates a folder in /home for that user an done can then bring in an existing home folder from another machine.
 I have written about the procedures for doing that under Carrying out a Distribution Update and Backing Up using tar archives.
 I did this on my machine.

 This brings together the changes which are Essential to boot successfully and some which I find desirable which might just as well be done at the same time.
 This section has been brought forwards to where it is required during installation but the sections covering the various problems and workarounds follow latter.
-To make these changes we need to edit /etc/default/grub as root:
+To make these changes we need to edit /etc/default/grub as root which explains the strange incantation and requirements for passwords:

 shows /etc/default/grub the start of which typically contains these lines with changed/added lines coloured: